Ferrari Special Editions & One Offs

 Base Car: Ferrari 458 Italia

 The Ferrari SP12 EC is a one-off sports car built by Ferrari for English musician Eric Clapton under Ferrari's Special Projects programme.
 The bespoke SP12 EC's bodywork is inspired by that of the Ferrari 512 BB, and was designed by Centro Stile Ferrari in collaboration with Pininfarina.
-For Eric Clapton, following the project through from what was, essentially, a blank canvas, was ‘one of the most satisfying things I’ve ever done.”
-Unique and irreproducible like the final car.
+For Eric Clapton, it was essentially, a blank canvas, ‘one of the most satisfying things I’ve ever done.”
+Unique and irreproducible.
+Learn More

 Ferrari SP30 Arya